TSX Symbol - PSD

 Undue reliance should not be placed on forward-looking information.
 Forward looking information is based upon current expectations, estimates and projections that involve a number of risks and uncertainties which could cause actual results to vary and in some instances to differ materially from those anticipated in the forward looking information.

-The material risk factors that could cause actual results to differ materially from the forward-looking information include, but are not limited to:
+The material risk factors include, but are not limited to:

 - the demand for seismic data and participation surveys;